jonschultz/colorclassic_video_processor/fabrication.md

 ## Parts List
 <br>
+As mentioned in another section, the part identifiers have evolved organically along with the circuit design.
+The ordering doesn't have much relationship to the circuit layout at this point.<br><br>
+Many of the components, such as resistors are commoditity SMD parts, so no part number is given, just specs.
+The tolerances cover a range, because in many cases I used what I had on hand.
+The tolerance values given below will certainly work, but I would recommend using 1% fixed resistors whenever possible, as the cost is really quite negligible.<br><br>
+There are some cases of 2 resistors in series being identified as 1 part.
+This is because they are needed for only one particular value, but are physically needed to jumper over multiple traces.
+This is just a consequence of my layout and fabrication limitations, and could be redesigned in a cleaner way.
+More about this will be discussed in later section.<br><br>
+Some of the capacitors absolutely require C0G dielectric for temperature stability and voltage insensitivity, and this is noted in the "Notes" column where applicable.<br><br>
+In some cases, multiple package sizes could fit, so I've noted that in the "Package Outline" column.
+In general, the pad layout is not optimal, agian, because of my fabrication limitations with a milled PCB.
+Some have more or less component lead overlap.<br><br>

 | Part ID  | Part Number             | Value        | Package Outline      | Tolerance | Notes                         |
 | -------- | ----------------------- | ------------ | -------------------- | --------- | ----------------------------- |